zeeshanshanif/classmentors/README.md

 ```

 Edit `window.SINGPATH.firebaseId` in `index.html` to point to the correct
 Firebase DB id.
-By default, the build version to "singpath" (our production DB).
+By default, the build version points to "singpath"
+(our production DB).

 ## Building from source